Jeff Harms: Performance

 Jeff received his MFA from The School of the Art Institute of Chicago in 2004 with a focus on performance art and sculpture.
 There he met writer-director Brian Torrey Scott and began a decade long friendship making experimental theater and video in Chicago.
 Brian directed and occasionally played opposite Jeff in over a dozen plays and movies.
 In 2008 Brian joined the group Every House Has a Door and in 2009 Jeff took his place in the role of Benny Goodman for Every House's production They're Mending the Forest Highway.
 Jeff was in the company for two years.

 In 2007 Jeff produced and starred in A Thing as Big as the Ocean, written and directed by Joseph Cashiola, shot by Daniel Mejia.
 The film was invited to the IFP Narrative Film Lab and won the Narrative Lab Finishing Grant of $50,000.
 It premiered at the Woods Hole Film Festival the following year.

 Brian Torrey Scott and Jeff made three films together, The Objects of Living, Isthmus and Ganzfeld.
 Objects was shot at the Catwalk Artist Residency in upstate New York.
 Ganzfeld was shot in the mountains of Montana and in Chicago in a year long collaboration with Scott and long-time friend and cameraman Daniel Mejia.
 Ganzfeld features an original soundtrack of songs written by LeRoy Bach performed by Azita Youssefi and Marvin Tate.
 The song that plays over the credits was written by Harms and arranged by Bach.
 Ganzfeld was produced by Michael Gilio and Kwik Stop Productions.

 Jeff plays Ben Hecht in David Fincher's Mank.
 He starred in The Rise and Fall of the Brown Buffalo for PBS as Hunter S. Thompson, as well as music videos for Billy Idol, Metallica, Coheed and Cambria, and Death From Above 1979.
 Jeff also has small roles in Elephant Medicine, directed by Julian Wayser and Oh My Soul, directed by Nicholas Monsour.
 He also created an ongoing animated series about dating called Jeff Hobbs the Cartoon.

+Personal life

 Jeff currently lives and works in Los Angeles, California.